 1. Decide Where You Will House Your New Classic Car Collection

-This can be the biggest factor that will determine how large your collection can be and what kinds of cars you can have in it.
-Many people who have vintage car collections store them at a warehouse or a facility that is just intended for the storage and display of cars.
-This can add quite a bit of cost to your collection, but it can be worth it if you want to keep your vintage cars under lock and key and have them in ready-to-show condition at all times.
+This can be the biggest factor that will determine how large your collection of cars can be.
+Many people who have vintage car collections store them at a warehouse/facility for storing and displaying cars.
+This can add quite a bit of cost to your collection.
+However, it’s worth it if you like keeping your vintage cars locked away and in ready-to-show condition always

 Some people opt to have another garage built on their property or they build their own display garage for their collection right on their property.
-Vintage cars need to be kept warm and dry to survive the test of time, so you will need to be sure that you are not planning to keep your vintage car collection in your regular garage.
+Vintage cars need to be kept warm and dry to survive the test of time.
+Therefore, you’ll need to be sure that you’re not planning to keep your vintage car collection in your regular garage.

 2. Consider Having a Theme

-Not everyone does this, but having a theme for your collection can be very useful if you want to show it to other people.
+Not everyone does this.
+Therefore, having a theme for your collection can be very useful if you want to show it to other people.
 Even if your theme is related to cars that were not made in large quantities, having a theme to explain to your visitors is very helpful.

 3. Join Vintage Car Collector’s Clubs

-Joining these kinds of social outlets can help you to track down rare cars that might not actively be for sale and network with other car collectors to promote your collection.
+Joining these social outlets can help you to track down rare cars that might not actively be for sale.
+This can also help you network with other car collectors to promote your collection.
 These people will often have lots of experience in the collecting world and be able to offer guidance about the right way to negotiate for these purchases as well as the best means to store and care for your collection of cars.

-You might even be able to share a rental space with someone in one of these clubs if you make friends with the people in your social group.
-These kinds of partnerships can help keep the cost of the space and the insurance that covers and protects it much more affordable.
-This is useful if you plan to show your collection to visitors or if you have a very large collection.
+You might even be able to share a rental space with someone in one of these clubs.
+However, this is if you make friends with the people in your social group.
+These kinds of partnerships can help keep the cost of the space.
+It can also help to keep the insurance that covers and protects it much more affordable.
+This is useful if you plan to show your collection to visitors and have a very large collection.

-Collector’s clubs can also be a great way to make connections for upkeep and other important needs related to the maintenance of your collection as well as a way to track down historical memorabilia to pair up with your collection of cars.
+Collector’s clubs can also be a great way to make connections for important needs related to the maintenance of your collection.
+It is also a great way to track down historical memorabilia to pair up with your collection of cars.

 4. Plan Auto Transport Carefully

 Vintage cars are very fragile and they often will not fit in fully enclosed car trailers like modern cars.
-You will always need to have special arrangements involved in the process of having these cars delivered to your home and you need to work with an auto transport company who knows how to handle this kind of job.
+You need to have special arrangements involved in the process of having these cars delivered to your home.
+Also, you need to work with an auto transport company who knows how to handle this kind of job.

-Some vintage cars have to have their wheels removed or their tires aired down to fit onto a trailer and there are many considerations related to preserving the paint while the car is taken down the freeway and exposed to the weather.
-You will need to discuss all of these details with your auto transport company and make sure that your needs can be met.
+Some vintage cars have to have their wheels removed or their tires aired down to fit onto a trailer.
+Likewise, there’re considerations related to preserving the paint while the car is taken down the freeway and exposed to sunlight.
+You should discuss all of these details with your auto transport company and make sure your needs can be met.

-Do not assume that a car transport company is qualified for this task just because their quote is higher than other competitors.
-You want to be sure that you are working with an auto transport company that works specifically on classic car transport to get the right kind of transport care for your vintage cars.
+Don’t assume a car transport company is qualified for this task just because their quote is higher than others.
+You should be sure that you are working with an auto transport company that works specifically on classic car transport.
+This is so that you can get the right kind of transport care for your vintage cars.

-A good auto transport company will always be willing to write any stipulations for care into the contract you sign and they will give you their insurance information as well as their routing info.
-They will also tell you exactly where they are willing to deliver your car to and they will quote you a price that includes all of the charges upfront.
+A good auto transport company will always be willing to write any stipulations for care into the contract you sign.
+In addition, they will give you their insurance information as well as their routing info.
+They will also tell you exactly where they are willing to deliver your car to.
+Likewise, they will quote you a price that includes all of the charges upfront.